-Qualified graduates of the Advanced Professional Truck Driver Program with at least 240 attended hours of study are eligible to take the skills test governed by the Nevada Department of Motor Vehicles.
+Qualified graduates of the Advanced Professional Truck Driver Program with at least 240 attended hours of study are eligible to take the skills test administered by the California Department of Motor Vehicles.
 Licensure requirements are set by agencies that are not controlled by or affiliated with the Advanced Career Institute and licensure requirements can change at any time.